gdayori/infragistics-wpf-workshop/docs/02-Create-dashboard-with-Control-Configulator/02-00-Overview-of-Section2.md

-# Generate Angular project with igniteui-cli
+# Create Dashboard with Control Configurator

 In this section, you can learn how to Infragistics Control Configulator and eventually make a rich dashboard with some Infragistics WPF controls in Dashboard.xaml.